TitaniumMonkey/LLM_Hardware_Calculator/README.md

 ## Acknowledgments

-- Hugging Face for providing model information
+- Hugging Face for providing model information and API
 - The open-source community for inspiration and resources
 - Contributors and users who help improve the calculator